How To Clean Glass Shower Doors

 Simple Green Lime Scale Remover is specially formulated to effectively dissolve and remove mineral deposits without traditional harmful acids.
 It can be used as a spray and a highly-effective foam to clean soap scum off glass shower doors, shower walls, sinks, toilets, and tiles.

 Instead of using a cloth or paper towels, use a squeegee to remove water and residue after each shower.
 Doing so will help reduce chalky streaks and marks from hard-water stains, limescale, and other mineral buildup and mildew growth.

 On top of your daily maintenance, wipe down your shower about once a week (when you clean the rest of the bathroom), and deep clean it monthly.

 Directions for Cleaning Glass Shower Doors:

 If spraying above your head, wear eye protection.
 Always spot test a hidden area before beginning.

-- Spray Simple Green Lime Scale Remover onto surface, or apply with a damp sponge or cloth.
+- Apply Simple Green.
+Spray Simple Green Lime Scale Remover onto the surface, or apply with a damp sponge or cloth.

-- If your shower door slides, spray the metal tracks, and scrub accordingly.
+- Spray and scrub surrounding areas.
+If your shower door slides, spray the metal tracks and scrub accordingly.

 - Immediately rinse thoroughly.

-Tip: To reduce the amount of soap scum on glass, trade bar soap for liquid, which doesn't contain the solids that can increase gunky buildup.
+TIP: Reduce the amount of soap scum on glass by swapping your bar soap for liquid soap.
+Liquid varieties don’t contain the talc and solids that can increase gunky buildup.